Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS trainer guide - Mobile app innovation.md

         }
     ```

-    -   Define the structure of the message sent from the RFID scanner indicating that a bag has been scanned onto a carousel
+    - Define the structure of the message sent from the RFID scanner indicating that a bag has been scanned onto a carousel.

-    ```
+    ```json
         {

         "baggageId": "value",